Agricultural & Business Property Relief - Beyond the Basics for Accountants - Live at Your Desk

 Introduction

-The advanced level session will outline the need for IHT planning NOW for the farm business, especially with the move away from pure farming, and considerations around the implications of claims for only 50% APR and BPR from 6 April 2026, possibly being extended to April 2027, subject to the 100% on the first £1million.
+The intermediate level session will outline the need for IHT planning NOW for the farm business, especially with the move away from pure farming, and considerations around the implications of claims for only 50% APR and BPR from 6 April 2026, subject to the 100% on the first £1million.We consider lifetime gifting and the need for meticulous planning.
 Focus is on the impact of ELMs (Environmental Land Management schemes) and the need to “fill the subsidy gap” with profitable diversification/rewilding and/or development projects including carbon credits whilst still awaiting the tax guidance of the working group.
-There have been more tribunal cases to consider, e.g. Tanner.
+There have been more tribunal cases to consider on s.105(3), e.g. Tanner.
+We look at the suggestion of the Tanner Hotel.

 What You Will Learn

-- The importance of farm values for APR and BPR planning and the need for a strong quality probate valuation, where values will impact on 50% tax from April 2026
+- The importance of farm property values for APR and BPR planning and the need for a strong quality probate valuation, where values will impact on 50% tax from April 2026

 - Land registration as part of ownership understanding for APR/BPR planning

-- Partnership property and the need for legal clarity = 100% BPR v 50% BPR, 100% on the first £1million
+- Partnership property and the need for legal clarity = 100% BPR v 50% BPR, 100% BPR on the first £1million

-- Partnership property and Trust Registration (TRS) helps 100% BPR
+- Partnership property and Trust Registration (TRS) helps 100% BPR evidence

-- The protection of a well drafted partnership agreement for maximising BPR (and APR) - farmers are focused and want help
+- The protection of a well drafted partnership agreement for maximising BPR (and APR) - farmers are focused and want help post the Labour Budget

 - The Estate of Thomas Gill, the farmhouse and the grazing agreement - APR and BPR success with other operations